Kaviputhalvan/kernel-module-root/README.md

 * Requires advanced technical knowledge.
 * Security implications must be carefully evaluated.

+## Developing

+**WARNING: This project is under development.
+Using these methods, especially in early stages, can brick your device.
+It is highly recommended to only attempt these procedures after a stable alpha version is released, and only on test devices.
+Proceed with extreme caution.**

 ## Contributing

 Contributions are welcome.
 However, please ensure that any contributions are: